alphagov/govuk-rfcs/rfc-108-including-gem-component-assets.md

 ### Certainty that a component renders correctly in isolation

-If the gem is changed as proposed we would need certainty that components will render correctly in isolation.
-At the moment the CSS for all components is included as a single file, so it all works.
+If the gem is changed as proposed it would be helpful to test that all components will render correctly in isolation, but we don't know how to solve this problem now.
+We will rely on manual testing and vigilance until a better solution is found.

-Separating out these styles is problematic due to each component's dependence on external mixins and variables (from govuk-frontend and the gem itself).
-An application can `@import button` only so long as it also imports other stuff beforehand.

-If we wanted to test a component truly in isolation (in the component guide page for that component) we'd need a CSS file that only included the styles for that component.
-The output for this would be inappropriate for use in applications (because each component will need some common Sass, which would introduce duplication).

-(The Design System site shows each component inside an iframe, but this includes all component styles in the iframe, not just the styles for that specific component.
-Iframes also pose problems with regard to setting an appropriate height)
+One option could be to build a page in the component guide with each component rendered in isolation using iframes, and apply visual regression testing to it.
+It's worth noting that components have in the past rendered correctly in the guide but not in applications due to conflicts with an application's styles, so testing in isolation cannot provide 100% certainty that a component will work outside of the guide.

 ## Benefits and drawbacks

 Benefits:

-- the size of the CSS file for each application is reduced (assuming the application uses some but not all of the components.
-If it uses all of the current components then there's no change)
+- the size of the CSS and JS included in each application is reduced (assuming the application uses some but not all of the components.
+If it uses all of the components then there's no change)
 - possible compilation performance benefits
 - will be backwards compatible, so we can roll it out in our own time
-- component guide remains essentially the same
+- component guide remains the same
+- we will be able to add components into the gem that are not used by the publicly facing GOV.UK, without any negative impacts

 Drawbacks:

-- inconsistent approaches to JS and SCSS
+- inconsistent approaches to JS and Sass
 - no means to test a component is styled correctly in isolation